DanialArab/Docker/README.md

 1. For production machine: we should always build a new image, tag it properly, then deploy it by starting a new container from it.
 We talk about it later in the deployment section.

 2. For development machines: we do NOT want to rebuild the image every time we make a tiny change in our code, that is just too time-consuming.
-Also copying files is not good either, because we do not want manually copy files from our development machine into a container every time we change our code.
+Also copying files is not good either, because we do not want to manually copy files from our development machine into a container every time we change our code.
 So what is the solution for the development machines?

-We can create a mapping or binding between a directory on the host and a directory inside a container this way any changes we make to any files in this directory are immediately visible inside the container.
+We can create a **mapping or binding between a directory on the host and a directory inside a container**, this way any changes we make to any files in this directory are immediately visible inside the container.
 So let's start a new container:

         docker run -d -p 3001:3000 -v $(pwd):/app react-app

 of course, I have to be in my application directory to assure that the current directory is what I will be mapping through the above code.
-As a side note, we need to have $() in $(pwd) because otherwise Docker thinks it is a named volume, and we do not want that we want a full path and so we need to use $().
+As a side note, we need to have $() in $(pwd) because otherwise Docker thinks it is a named volume, and we do not want that, we want a full path and so we need to use $().
 We want to map this directory to the app directory inside the container.

 **here we used the same syntax as volume mapping to map a directory on the host to a directory inside the container.**